Dalmeny, New South Wales: Beaches

 Dalmeny is best known for its many beaches, which stretch right around the coastline.
 Dalmeny (Brou) Beach is the most popular beach, which is on the northern coastline.
 This beach is patrolled by lifeguards during summer, and is walking distance from shops and the camping ground.
 Dalmeny (Brou) Beach is great for swimming, surfing and bodyboarding.
 Dalmeny (Brou) Beach is also part of the Eurobodalla National Park.

-Yabbarra Beach is on the eastern coast of Dalmeny, and is not patrolled by lifeguards at any time.
+Yabbara Beach is on the eastern coast of Dalmeny and is not patrolled by lifeguards at any time.
 This beach is more popular with surfers, as the waves here are usually stronger than Dalmeny Beach.
-Yabbarra Beach also has many rocks to the side of the beach, which can pose a danger during rips.
+Yabbara Beach also has many rocks to the side of the beach, which can pose a danger during rips.

-Shopping

-Dalmeny has a small shopping complex across from Dalmeny Beach featuring an IGA supermarket and petrol station as well as a takeaway, cafe, and a surf shop.